 Here’s a similar take on the same idea, but this time the walls have been painted in the second darkest colour.
 The choice of green is fresh and soothing and works well with natural wood flooring and furniture.

 24. Add a window for natural light

-If your stairwell is looking dark and drab consider putting in a window to flood the staircase with plenty of natural light.
-Thanks to Permitted development what you can build without planning permission includes windows.
+If your staircase ideas are looking dark and drab consider putting in a window to flood the staircase with plenty of natural light.
+Thanks to permitted development what you can build without planning permission includes windows.

 25. Roll out the red carpet

 What better way to make guests feel welcome than giving your hallway the red carpet treatment?
 This claret colour is sophisticated and works wonderfully with on-trend grey hallway ideas.

 How can I make my stairs look better?